tock/tock-teensy/README.md

 This repository is an experimental port of the Tock embedded operating system to the Teensy 3.6.

+For this port to work, a standard Tock distribution must be placed in a subdirectory tock/.

 ## Compiling

 To compile the kernel, simply run `make` from the top-level directory.
 You must